Basavaraj9972/Weather_Application_Basavaraj.github.io/README.md

 cd weather-dashboard

 3.Open the index.html file in your preferred web browser.

 Usage
-Search by City:
+1.Search by City:

-Enter a city name in the search bar and click the search icon or press Enter.
-The application will display the current weather, 24-hour forecast, and 5-day forecast for the specified city.
+a.Enter a city name in the search bar and click the search icon or press Enter. b.The application will display the current weather, 24-hour forecast, and 5-day forecast for the specified city.

-Use Current Location:
+2.Use Current Location:

-Click the "Use Current Location" button.
-Allow the browser to access your location.
-The application will display the weather information for your current location.
+a.Click the "Use Current Location" button. b.Allow the browser to access your location. c.The application will display the weather information for your current location.